-Skidmore Summer Sessions are administered by the Office of the Dean of Special Programs.
-Questions regarding registration or enrollment may be directed to Mary Cogan at email@example.com or 518-580-5458.
+Skidmore College Summer Sessions are administered by the Office of Special Programs.

-Students withdrawing after session specific dates listed on the Summer 2017 Academic Calendar must submit a Summer Session Withdrawal WITH Grade Penalty Form.
-Skidmore students should submit this form to the Registrar’s Office; visiting summer students should submit this form to Mary Cogan, Senior Program Coordinator, in the Office of the Dean of Special Programs.
-Students withdrawing from a course after explicit dates (please refer to the Summer 2017 Academic Calendar) or at any point without permission of the instructor will receive a grade of “WF” (withdrawn/failing).
-At Skidmore “WF” grades are figured into calculations of grade point averages as an “F”.
+Students withdrawing after session specific dates listed on the SUMMER 2021 ACADEMIC CALENDAR must submit a SUMMER SESSION WITHDRAWAL WITH GRADE PENALTY FORM.
+Skidmore students should submit this form to the registrar’s office; visiting summer students should submit this form to Auden Thomas, Director of Summer Academic Programs in the Office of Special Programs.
+Students withdrawing from a course after explicit dates (please refer to the SUMMER 2021 ACADEMIC CALENDAR) or at any point without permission of the instructor will receive a grade of “WF” (withdrawn/failing).
+At Skidmore, “WF” grades are figured into calculations of grade point averages as an “F”.

 All requests for refunds outside the terms set below must be submitted in writing to Auden Thomas, Director of Summer Academic Programs.
 The refund policy is as follows: 100% of tuition will be refunded to students if, by the published deadline, they complete their course drop online (Skidmore students) or complete and submit to the Office of Special Programs a SUMMER SESSION COURSE DROP FORM.
 Refer to the SUMMER 2021 ACADEMIC CALENDAR for deadlines.

 After this point there will be no refund of tuition or course fees.
 Appeals for refunds due to extenuating circumstances may be made in writing to Auden Thomas, Director of Summer Academic Programs.